grimadas/BlockchainEngineering/README.md

     pip install -r requirements.txt
     ```

-4. You can start the exercises by opening the notebooks via:
+4. You can start the exercises by opening the notebooks via from your cloned directory:
   ```bash
    jupyter lab
   ```